Space Launch Report: Atlas 5 Data Sheet

 At liftoff, CCB thrust can be augmented by up to five Aerojet solid rocket motors (SRBs).
 At 1.55 x 17.7 meters, the motors are currently the world's largest single-segment solid.

 For Atlas V, Centaur, the world's first liquid hydrogen/oxygen upper stage, was stretched and upgraded.
 The stage still uses stainless steel balloon tanks, with the lower LOX and upper LH2 tanks separated by a common elliptical bulkhead.
-Centaur is powered by one or two restartable Pratt & Whitney RL10A-4-2 engines with extendable nozzles.
-Dual engine Centaurs will usually be reserved for heavy-payload LEO missions with heavy payloads.
+Centaur is powered by a restartable Pratt & Whitney RL10A-4-2 engine with a fixed carbon-carbon composite nozzle extension.

 Thin-skinned Centaur cannot support the heavier 500-series payloads, so a Contraves 5-meter diameter composite fairing is used to transfer payload weight to CCB by enclosing Centaur.
 This approach was originally used for Titan 3E and Titan 4.
 The fairing was derived from Ariane 5 designs.